mochi-hpc-experiments/colza-experiments/cori/vtk/README.md

 sbatch --nodes <N> mandelbulb-weak.sbatch <method> <client nodes> <width> <heigh> <depth>
 ```

-For example, if we submit job:
+For example, if we submit:

 ```
 sbatch --nodes 3 mandelbulb-weak.sbatch mona 2 64 64 128
 ```

-We assign 3 nodes, 1 node is used as staging processes (4 staging processes per node), 2 nodes of them are used for clients (32 processes per node).
+We allocate 3 nodes.
+1 node is used by staging area processes
+(4 staging processes per node), 2 nodes are used by the
+Mandelbulb application (32 processes per node).

-We use `64*64*128`,`64*128*128`, and `128*128*128` as the data block size for both mona and mpi methods.
-The job will also generates PNG images named `RenderView1_*.png` in the current working directory.
+We use `64x64x128`,`64x128x128`, and `128x128x128` as
+block sizes for both mona and mpi methods.
+The job will also generates
+PNG images named `RenderView1_*.png` in the current working directory.

-For each block size, the typical scripts for evaluation are (both for mona and mpi methods):
+For each block size, the typical submissions for our evaluation are
+(both for mona and mpi methods):

 ```
 sbatch --nodes 3 mandelbulb-weak.sbatch mona 2 64 64 128